eons-dev/apie.exe/README.md

 By specifying only a limited list of actions, even users who are allowed to call your Endpoint can't call things like `.../something/legitimate/now_dump_all_user_passwords/k_thx_bye`.
 You can add to the `allowedNext` member by `append(...)`ing to the list.

 You may also require only certain http methods be used with your Endpoint.
 This is for sanity more than security.
 Restricting the `this.supportedMethods` member (also a list), you can prevent things like `curl -X DELETE host/create/my_resource`.
-The `supportedMethods` is prepopulated with all the http methods listed above.
+The `supportedMethods` is prepopulated with all the [http methods listed above](#methods).
 You can remove methods from this list with `this.supportedMethods.remove(...)`.

 #### Error Handling

 APIE itself keeps track of the last Endpoint it called.
 This allows that Endpoint to handle errors in its own execution.

 If you would like to add custom error handling, override `HandleBadRequest()` in your Endpoint.
-By default this just tells the user to call your Endpoint with `/help` (see [below](#help)) and will say what went wrong.
+By default this will print the error message, per a any python Exception and tells the user to call your Endpoint with `/help` (see [below](#help)).

 ## REST Compatibility